ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

   * Removes any persistently stored data about the funding transaction.
 * Send an `error` for the channel.

+The LSP MUST NOT send a `channel_ready` for the channel if the LSP aborts the 0-conf funding from swap-in-potentiam outputs.
+In effect, `channel_ready` from the LSP is the "real" signal that the 0-conf funding completed.

+There is an edge case where the client has sent out the `c=.sip.sign_funding_alice` request, but has not received a response from the LSP before a disconnection occurs.
+In such a case, it is ambiguous to the client whether the LSP was able to receive and record the Alice-side signatures, or not.
+On reconnection, the client can determine if the channel request completed depending on whether the LSP sends `channel_ready` first, or `error`.
+If the LSP sends `error` first before `channel_ready`, this means the LSP was not able to record the Alice-side signatures before the disconnection occurred, and the LSP has performed an abort.

+On an abort, the client, as Alice, may reuse the swap-in-potentiam transaction outputs that were spent in the funding transaction.
+The client MAY retry the channel funding with the same or with an overlapping set of inputs, or the client MAY use the transaction outputs in another swap-in-potentiam operation.

 #### Ensuring Funding Transaction Confirmation